perpetualKid/BrickPi.Uwp/README.md

  <img src="./media/image001.png" />

 Add a reference to the BrickPi.Uwp library to your project.
-You can either use the source code version by cloning and compiling this Github repository, or use the [BrickPi UWP Windows IoT Core Nuget package](https://www.nuget.org/packages/BrickPi.UWP/).
+You can either use the source code version by cloning and compiling this Github repository, or use the [**BrickPi UWP Windows IoT Core Nuget package**](https://www.nuget.org/packages/BrickPi.UWP/).

 To install BrickPi UWP Windows IoT Core, run the following command in the Package Manager Console `Install-Package BrickPi.UWP` or run the Package Manager UI: